 5. Where is the BCCP folding marker positioned?

-It is present at the C-terminal of the protein of interest, however, upon request, it can also be positioned at the N-terminal for certain proteins especially when important/major site of interactions of the protein are present at the C-terminal
+It is present at the C-terminal of the protein of interest.
+However, upon request, it can also be positioned at the N-terminal for certain proteins especially when important/major sites of interactions of the protein are present at the C-terminal.

-The folding of the BCCP and its subsequent biotinylation is dependent on the correct folding of the protein from N-terminal to the C-terminal.
-As this is also the natural direction that mRNA is translated in vivo, 5′ to 3′, N -> C-terminal.
-The BCCP is positioned at C-terminal so that it can act as a reporter of correct folding of protein, wherey the BCCP will only fold correctly and become biotinylated if the fusion protein if properly folded from the N-terminal to C-terminal.
+The folding of the BCCP and its subsequent biotinylation is dependent on the correct folding of the protein from the N-terminal to the C-terminal.
+This is also the natural direction that mRNA is translated in vivo: 5′ to 3′, N -> C-terminal.
+The BCCP is positioned at C-terminal so that it can act as a reporter of correct folding of protein, whereby the BCCP will only fold correctly and become biotinylated if the fusion protein if correctly folded from the N-terminal to C-terminal.

 7. How does the BCCP drive the correct folding of the fusion protein?

-The mechanism by which BCCP aids the folding of downstream protein domains by recruitment of chaperones to the nascent polypeptide and co-over-expression of chaperones or by increasing the overall solubility of the fusion protein.
+The mechanism by which BCCP aids the folding of downstream protein domains is by recruitment of chaperones to the nascent polypeptide and co-overexpression of chaperones or by increasing the overall solubility of the fusion protein.

 8. How is biotin attached to the BCCP?

 The attachment of biotin to the lysine residue of the BCCP is catalysed by the enzyme biotin ligase of the host cell in which expression of the BCCP is taking place.
 Efficient in vivo biotinylation has been observed across different cell types including bacterial, insect and mammalian cells.

 9.How large (how many amino acids) is the BCCP folding marker?